ayankhanakaak/Full-SBS-to-Red-Cyan-Anaglyph-Advanced/README.md

 ## Author

-Developed by [Your Name or Alias]
+Developed by Ayan Khan
-[Your Website or Contact Link, if desired]

 ---

-*Pull requests and feedback are welcome!
+*Feedbacks are welcome!
 Enjoy 3D!*